jbilcke/lithium/README.md

 ## How it works

-Everytime your users do actions, this will impact the Profile, adding or removing a "weight" somewhere.
+Everytime you can profile.learn(), this will increment or decrement weights in the network of tags.
-That's why Fussy can fix profiles back.
+That's why Fussy can fix profiles back: you can decrement the importance of keywords dynamically, hours, days or months after liking them.

 ## Installation